Rapport: what it is and how to use it in everyday life

 Keep commitments:

 Meet your commitments and deadlines.
-This demonstrates reliability and responsibility, which is essential for building a successful business. rapport.
+After all, this demonstrates reliability and responsibility, which are essential for building a successful business. rapport.

 Remember personal details: